IBM/red-hat-marketplace/workshop/modules/marketplace/rhm-account-setup.md

 ## Register
 All participants are required to register at [Marketplace](https://marketplace.redhat.com/en-us/registration/om) Use your corporate email id to create a new account.
 Select "Continue with IBMid" if you have already an IBMid.
-Use a credit card during at the payment method step.
+Use a credit card during the payment method step.
 [Note: Payment step is not required for whitelisted accounts.
-Software trials will not incurr any charges on the credit card.]
+Software trials will not incur any charges on the credit card.]

 ![Payment setup](images/rhm-payment-info.png)

-## Seting up Oganization
+## Setting up the Organization

 Owner: Change the name of the organization to `##Organization name## RHM Jumpstart` under `My account > Account settings > Account information`